Alex Starling: Basketball career

-Starling returned to the Panthers for a third season in 2023.
-He was the league's rebounding leader with 13.13 per game and once again earned Best Defensive Player and All-Star Five honors.
+With the Panthers in the 2023 NBL1 season, Starling was the NBL1 Central's rebounding leader with 13.13 per game and once again earned Best Defensive Player and All-Star Five honors.
 In 16 games, he averaged 21.25 points, 13.38 rebounds, 3.44 assists, 2.69 steals and 1.19 blocks per game.

 On May 23, 2023, Starling signed with the Adelaide 36ers for the 2023–24 NBL season.
 In 25 games, he averaged 3.8 points and 3.8 rebounds per game.

 In March 2024, Starling re-joined the South Adelaide Panthers for the 2024 NBL1 Central season.
 He was named league MVP for a third time alongside Best Defensive Player and All-Star Five.
 He was also the league's steals leader with 2.8 per game.
 With a career-high 23.1 points per game, he helped the Panthers finish with a league-best 15–3 record.
 They reached the NBL1 Central Grand Final, where they lost 92–90 to the Forestville Eagles despite Starling's 24 points, 13 rebounds and three steals.

 On April 29, 2024, Starling re-signed with the 36ers for the 2024–25 NBL season.
 On October 18, 2024, he was released by the 36ers to make way for injury replacement player Montrezl Harrell to sign with the club on a permanent contract.
 He appeared in four games to start the season.

 In December 2024, Starling joined the Sarawak Cola Warriors of the Major Basketball League Malaysia (MBL) to replace Aaron Burt.
 In seven games between December 20 and January 4, he averaged 12.0 points, 9.3 rebounds, 1.6 assists ad 2.0 steals per game.

 Starling joined the Forestville Eagles for the 2025 NBL1 Central season.
 He led the league in rebounds with 11.8 per game.

+In November 2025, Starling re-signed with the Eagles for the 2026 NBL1 Central season.
+He was named the NBL1 Central Defensive Player of the Year, earning the league's best defensive player award for the sixth time.
+He went on to help the Eagles reach the NBL1 Central Grand Final, where they defeated the South Adelaide Panthers 77–58 to win the championship.
+Starling had 12 points and a game-high 15 rebounds.
+It marked Starling's fourth Premier League / NBL1 Central championship and third grand final MVP award.
+At the 2026 NBL1 National Finals, the Eagles reached the championship game, where they were defeated 70–67 in overtime by the Gold Coast Rollers with Starling recording 10 points and eight rebounds.

+In September 2026, Starling was recognised by Basketball South Australia as a Participant Life Member.